 When AI Agents Remember: Building Persistent Memory for Autonomous Coding

-I’ve been building tools that let AI coding agents work autonomously — not just autocomplete a function, but plan a feature, implement it with tests, review their own code, fix issues, and commit.
-The two tools at the center of this work are lgtm and snap.
-Both went through rapid development over the past month, and the biggest lesson wasn’t about prompts or models.
+I’ve been building lgtm and snap — tools that let agents plan features, implement them with tests, review their own code, fix issues, and commit.
+The biggest lesson wasn’t about prompts or models.
 It was about memory.
+A flat file.
+Genuinely the simplest thing in the entire stack.
+And it changed everything.

 The Stateless Agent Problem

-The first version of lgtm was essentially a loop: read the PRD, break it into tasks, hand each task to Claude Code, verify the result, commit if it passes.
-It worked — for about two tasks.
-By task three, the agent would make the same mistake it made on task one.
+The first version of lgtm was a loop: read the PRD, break it into tasks, hand each one to Claude Code, verify the result, commit if it passes.
+Worked great for about two tasks.
+By task three, the agent was making the exact same mistake it made on task one.
 Wrong test command.
 Wrong import path.
-An architectural pattern that had already been tried and rejected.
+An architectural pattern already tried and rejected.

 Persistent Findings: A Project Memory File

-The fix was a file called findings.md that lives in .lgtm/ and accumulates knowledge across the entire run.
-After each task — whether it succeeds or fails — the system writes what it discovered: which test patterns work, which verification commands are correct, which architectural constraints exist.
+Look, the fix is embarrassingly simple.
+A file called findings.md that lives in .lgtm/ and accumulates knowledge across the entire run.
+After each task — success or failure — the system writes what it discovered.
+Which test patterns work.
+Which verification commands are correct.
+Which architectural constraints exist.

-Here’s the key: findings aren’t just logged, they’re injected into the planner and implementer prompts for every subsequent task.
-The agent reads its own history before starting new work.
+But here’s the thing: findings aren’t just logged.
+They’re injected into the planner and implementer prompts for every subsequent task.
+The agent reads its own history before touching new work.

 // Before planning the next task, load accumulated findings